What is

 Experiential Learning?

-Reflect: We welcome students to express their observations and opinions about their artmaking experiences.
+Reflect: We welcome students to express their observations, opinions, and questions about these experiences.

 What are examples of